Duane Nellis

-Marvin Duane Nellis (born July 26, 1954) is an American educator, university administrator, and 21st president of Ohio University in Athens.
+Marvin Duane Nellis (born July 26, 1954) is an American educator, university administrator, and served as the 21st president of Ohio University in Athens.
 He was previously the president of Texas Tech University and the University of Idaho.
 Nellis previously served as provost and senior vice president at Kansas State University, and dean of the Eberly College of Arts and Science at West Virginia University.

 Early life and education

 Born in Spokane, Washington, Nellis was raised in northwestern Montana and graduated from Libby High School in 1972.
 He attended Montana State University in Bozeman and earned a bachelor's degree in earth sciences and geography in 1976.
 Nellis went on to graduate from Oregon State University with a master's in geography in 1977 and a Ph.D in geography in 1980.
 His doctoral dissertation was on remote sensing in water resource management.

 Academic career

-After graduate school, Nellis has worked for over 30 years in various administrative roles at Kansas State University, West Virginia University, University of Idaho, Texas Tech University., and most recently at Ohio University.
+After graduate school, Nellis has worked for over 30 years in various administrative roles at Kansas State University, West Virginia University, University of Idaho, Texas Tech University, and most recently at Ohio University.
 At Kansas State, Nellis was a department head, associate dean, and after returning from West Virginia (where he served as dean of the Eberly College of Arts and Sciences), served as provost and senior vice president from 2004 until his departure for the university presidency at Idaho in 2009.
 He later became president of Texas Tech in June 2013, serving until 2017.

 Nellis' research has focused on geographic information systems and remote sensing, and he is internationally recognized for his work in this area, including receiving numerous university, national and international teaching, research and advising awards, and serving as president (2002–2003) of the Association of American Geographers, president of the National Council for Geographic Education (1993–1994), and president of Gamma Theta Upsilon, the international honor geographical society (1999–2000).